 If you have chosen to seek venture capital to fund your business, there are important choices to make regarding what type of investment structure suits your company’s needs.
-Venture capital investments, all of which provide capital to private companies in exchange for equity, can fall into one of three possible financing structures: (commonly referred to as “priced rounds”), (also referred to as “convertible debt”), and convertible equity.
+Venture capital investments, all of which provide capital to private companies in exchange for equity, can fall into one of three possible financing structures: priced equity (commonly referred to as “priced rounds”), convertible notes (also referred to as “convertible debt”), and convertible equity.
 Together, convertible debt and convertible equity are sometimes referred to as convertible instruments or convertible securities.

-Until the mid-2000s, nearly every venture capital deal was done as a * Over the next three years, the convertible note became widely adopted beyond Y Combinator, until 2013, when Graham announced a new vehicle that would be favored, a type of convertible equity called the safe.* While the safe has overtaken the note in popularity in Silicon Valley, notes still remain popular across the rest of the United States.*.
-In 2010, Paul Graham of Y Combinator shared that every investment in the current batch of Y Combinator had been done on a .
+Until the mid-2000s, nearly every venture capital deal was done as a priced round.
+In 2010, Paul Graham of Y Combinator shared that every investment in the current batch of Y Combinator had been done on a convertible note.* Over the next three years, the convertible note became widely adopted beyond Y Combinator, until 2013, when Graham announced a new vehicle that would be favored, a type of convertible equity called the safe.* While the safe has overtaken the note in popularity in Silicon Valley, notes still remain popular across the rest of the United States.*

 There are drawbacks and benefits to each of these financing strategies—not to mention strong opinions on all sides—and they’re not always easy to anticipate or understand.
 So before you make any decisions, spend some time here understanding the differences between convertible notes and convertible equity, and their terms (which may be negotiated during a financing deal).
 At the end, you’ll find some template documents available for both.

 We’ll also break down how funder and founder interests align and compete depending on the vehicle of investment, and share advice on how to negotiate an investment structure that serves founders and investors equally.
 Finally, we cover some of the legal terms of financing agreements, but not all of them.
 For a deeper dive into the nitty gritty of legal terms, check out the section on term sheets.

-In a , investors purchase newly issued stock in a company at an agreed-upon price per share.
+In a priced round, investors purchase newly issued stock in a company at an agreed-upon price per share.
 A priced round is more a type of financing structure than a type of round, though it can be helpful to refer to raising a priced round as different from having raised through other types of financing structures.

-A founder may say, “We raised a ,” meaning they sold equity in their company in exchange for investment.
-Alternatively, a founder may raise on a convertible instrument, of which there are two types: and .
+A founder may say, “We raised a priced round,” meaning they sold equity in their company in exchange for investment.
+Alternatively, a founder may raise on a convertible instrument, of which there are two types: convertible notes and convertible equity.

 Definition A convertible note (or convertible debt) is a short-term loan that is designed to be repaid, plus interest if applicable, with equity in a company.
-A subsequent financing round or preferred stock.
+A subsequent financing round or liquidity event triggers conversion, typically into preferred stock.
 Convertible notes may include two options for determining the number of shares for which they will be exchanged: a discount and a valuation cap, which incentivize early investors to take risks on unproven companies.
-If a convertible note is not repaid with equity by the time the loan is due, it must be repaid in cash like a normal loan. triggers conversion, typically into
+If a convertible note is not repaid with equity by the time the loan is due, it must be repaid in cash like a normal loan.

 Convertible notes generally specify that the subsequent financing round must raise at least a specified amount of capital for conversion to occur.
 Typical thresholds for a qualifying financing round are in the $1–2 million range.*

-Convertible notes, originally created for use in * notes were the preferred financing structure for early stage deals.
-While safes are the most common structure in Silicon Valley and more mature ecosystems like New York City, convertible notes are still widely used elsewhere in the United States., were later adapted for use in angel and , and were popularized in the late 2000s by Paul Graham of Y Combinator.
-Prior to Graham’s introduction of the safe,
+Convertible notes, originally created for use in bridge rounds, were later adapted for use in angel and seed rounds, and were popularized in the late 2000s by Paul Graham of Y Combinator.
+Prior to Graham’s introduction of the safe,* notes were the preferred financing structure for early stage deals.
+While safes are the most common structure in Silicon Valley and more mature ecosystems like New York City, convertible notes are still widely used elsewhere in the United States.

 Many of the challenges for founders associated with notes have been addressed by the creation of convertible equity.
 There are a lot of strong opinions out there on which financing structure is best for founders, but the truth is, there are benefits and drawbacks to each option, and each option comes with its own risks.